 If you are looking to dispose of furniture in a reasonable condition, please consider passing these items on to a local charity, such as:

 If you are using a van or trailer to dispose of your waste you will need to apply for a free permit.
 If you are using a car you do not need to apply for a permit.

-Permits are valid for 7 days and allow up to 3 visits.
+Each household is entitled to one permit a week.
+Permits are valid for 7 days for up to 3 visits.
 Please allow between 5 and 10 working days for your permit to be delivered to you.

 On arrival at the HRC, please hand your permit to a member of staff who will confirm that the vehicle details match those shown and mark the permit to indicate that one visit has been used.
 If you visit the Householders Recycling Centre more than once in any one day, each visit will be counted separately and your permit marked accordingly.

 Only household waste will be accepted.
 If your waste is suspected to be commercial/trade waste you will not be allowed to tip your waste.
 You may also be required to to complete a trade waste disclaimer form which will be investigated by the city council's enforcement team.

 Vehicle size restrictions